verenablaschke/kindle-dict/README.md

   - [ ] Look into adding Wiktionary data.
 Specifically from the English or Norwegian versions of Wiktionary.
   - The best (monolingual) Norwegian dictionary I know is https://ordbok.uib.no/, whose database I unfortunately cannot download and use.
 But maybe there are other good monolingual dictionaries out there that I can use?
   - Written Danish and Bokmål are very similar.
 If I can find a large DA>EN or DA>DE dictionary, it could be worth looking into adding these entries where no Norwegian entries are present.
+  - What about [Norsk Ordvev](https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-5) (Norwegian WordNet) for (monolingual) thesaurus-like information?

 # References and Data